 Similarly, practically all gas supplies destined for use on the SDG&E system pass through the Moreno Compressor Station, which boosts pressures for delivery to the SDG&E system at Rainbow Station.
-With a loss of some compression at Moreno, delivered pressure at Rainbow Station may be insufficient to maintain service to all SDG&E customers; the loss of all compression capability at Moreno (i.e., "free flowing" supplies from the SoCalGas system, as if bypassing Moreno Compressor Station) will only support an SDG&E demand of 340 MMcfd, less than the SDG&E daily average demand of 369 MMcfd.
+With a loss of some compression at Moreno, delivered pressure at Rainbow Station may be insufficient to maintain service to all SDG&E customers; the loss of all compression capability at Moreno (i.e., "free flowing" supplies from the SoCalGas system, as if bypassing Moreno Compressor Station) will only support an SDG&E demand of 340 MMcfd, approximately equal to only the SDG&E daily average demand of 343 MMcfd.10

 In order to provide resiliency to the SDG&E system and redundancy for Line 3010, a new pipeline should be at least 30 inches in diameter.
-A pipeline with a 30-inch diameter provides complete coverage for an outage on Line 3010 for either planned or unplanned reasons, as long as compression assets are available, and could support an SDG&E demand of 570 MMcfd by itself, enough to serve SDG&E demand for core and noncore customers in the summer season.
-As shown in Table 6 of the Cost-Effectiveness Analysis, upsizing to a 36-inch diameter would require an incremental expense of approximately \$50 million.
-This is approximately an 12.6 percent increase relative to a 30-inch diameter.
+A pipeline with a 30-inch diameter provides complete coverage for an outage on Line 3010 for either planned or unplanned reasons, as long as compression assets are available, and could support an SDG&E demand of 570 MMcfd by itself, 11 enough to serve SDG&E demand for core and noncore customers in the summer season.
+As shown in Table 6 of the Cost-Effectiveness Analysis, upsizing to a 36-inch

-&lt;sup>9 Even a less severe scenario for Line 3010 than a outage has capacity consequences.
+9 Even a less severe scenario for Line 3010 than a outage has capacity consequences.
 When pipeline anomalies are found as a result of a pipeline inspection, it is standard practice to reduce the pipeline operating pressure by 20 percent.
 Such a reduction on Line 3010 will reduce the SDG&E system capacity to 530 MMcfd, insufficient to meet the 1-in-10 year cold day design standard.